usmanhameed2017/al-raad/README.md

 - I feel really confident after discovering such complexity in file uploads, especially when uploading to a cloud-based service and having to apply additional optimization for the best user experience.

+📅 11th August, 2025

+Today I made a significant refactor to my project.

+Previously, I was handling video optimization in the server-side Node.js code.
+I completely removed that part and instead implemented video compression and optimization directly in the React frontend.
+For this, I installed Cloudinary’s React SDK, configured cld, and used the AdvancedVideo component.

+To transform the videos, I used Cloudinary’s built-in methods such as:

+`transcode()` → to set the bitrate

+`delivery()` → for quality & format optimization

+`format()` & `quality()` → to deliver the best output based on the browser

+I also generated an optimized thumbnail using Cloudinary’s transformation features, ensuring fast loading without compromising quality.

+This change simplified my backend, reduced processing time, and made the overall video loading much faster on the client side.

+Afterwards, I realized that the free plan on Cloudinary comes with limited bandwidth, but it’s actually enough if used smartly with proper optimization.

+In the Videos section, which was meant for lecture videos, I observed that audio files are much smaller in size compared to videos and consume significantly less bandwidth.
+Since the requirement for the lecture section was mostly to display just a thumbnail or some short Ayah transitions with minimal actual video content, I discussed this with my partner and we agreed that video was not really necessary.

+So, I decided to refactor the **Videos section** into an **Audio section** instead.
+I migrated everything — components, pages, models, routes, controllers — from handling video to handling audio, moving the entire flow from server to client for audio delivery.

+But to my surprise, Cloudinary still classifies audio files under the video resource type.
+This means that, technically, they are still processed as videos by the service, even though the actual content is just audio.
+So I simply call `uploadOnCloudinary()` function by passing same arguments to it as videos except folder name.

 ---

 ### ⚙ Setup Installation